 In case of the death of a spouse, do not hand over the control of your finances or entrust your money management to a relative, as this can leave you vulnerable to economic abuse.

-Learn how to rebuild your finances and spend some time understanding your current investments as well as the details of getting paperwork done in order to transfer your late spouse’s investments to your name.
+Learn how to rebuild your finances and spend some time understanding your current investments as well as the details of getting paperwork done to transfer your late spouse’s investments to your name.

 Don’t discuss your money matters with relatives either.
 Spend some time understanding the different types of investments and how they work.
 Talk to a financial consultant for advice on investing your widows’ pension income.